Active Shooter or Armed Assailant

 In the case of an active shooter or armed assailant call 911 immediately!

 If a dangerous situation develops that poses a serious threat to the Cornell Tech community, you need to know what to do and how to respond safely.
 You must protect yourself as best you can by either fleeing the immediate area (Avoid), locking down (Barricade), and as a last resort confronting the threat (Confront).
 This can be remembered by utilizing the acronym A, B, C.

 - To Avoid means to get out of the building and away from the threat.

 - To Barricade means to lock and barricade yourself in a secure area that will help protect you from the threat.

 - To Confront means to use whatever is at your disposal to prevent imminent loss of life.

 The above recommendations are dependent on your specific situation.
 In any emergency, staying calm and thinking clearly will help you react in the best possible manner.

-- Visualize your escape route before beginning to Get out as quickly as possible.
+- Visualize your escape route before beginning to move.
+Get out as quickly as possible.

-- Leave your Do not pick anything up and do not go back for anything.
+- Leave your belongings.
+Do not pick anything up and do not go back for anything.